stayradiated/onepasswordjs/README.md

 ## Compiling

-To compile the coffeescript into javascript use grunt:
+To compile the coffeescript into javascript use `cake`:

-    grunt --compile
+    cake build

 ## Tests

-Tests are written using [Mocha](http://visionmedia.github.com/mocha/).
+Tests are written in JavaScript using [Mocha](http://visionmedia.github.com/mocha/).
 To run the tests

     mocha tests